Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Direct searches

 Next, the $E_\mu$ boson is also at the sub-TeV scale with $M_{E}\sim 900$ GeV in our benchmark.
 The most important feature of $E_\mu$ is that it is stable!
 Since the hyperfermions get masses at few-TeV, without additional assumptions, there is no allowed decay channels for a single $E_\mu$ boson.
 It is the direct consequence of having a light mediator in an ETC-type model.

 Under our extended gauge group, the $E_\mu$ is colored, which then gets a large cross section from the pair production process at the LHC.
 Although a single $E_\mu$ boson is stable, a pair of $E_\mu$ bosons is another story.
 For $pp \to E_\mu^+E_\mu^-$ at the LHC, both of them can decay to a top/bottom quark and an off-shell hyperfermion.
 In general, the off-shell hyperfermions can not decay to lighter on-shell final states so the $E_\mu$ boson is stable.
-However, the two off-shell hyperfermions from $E_\mu^+$ and $E_\mu^-$ can form a deeply bound state, which is just the composite Higgs in our model.
-Therefore, we expect that several decays channels are allowed, including $E_\mu^+E_\mu^-\to t\bar{t}h\,/\,t\bar{t}Z\,/\,tbW$.
-Due to this feature, the direct resonance search is impossible.
-Instead, we might need precision measurements on the cross sections of possible final states.
+However, the two off-shell hyperfermions from $E_\mu^+$ and $E_\mu^-$ experience a strong attraction which allow them to form a deeply bound state, which is just the composite Higgs in our model.
+Therefore, direct searches of an $E_\mu$ boson are unlikely in the LHC, but instead a BSM operator $\mathcal{O}_{tG}$ is generated, where